 Surveys are commonly used to collect useful data in transport studies.
 A myriad of survey methods and instruments are available.
-This course covers the major aspects including survey design, sampling, hypothesis testing, interview and questionnaire design, survey implementation and administration, computer-based data processing, analysis and retrieval and report writing.
+This course covers the major aspects including survey design, sampling, hypothesis testing, interview and questionnaire design, survey implementation and administration, data processing, analysis and report writing.
 Different aspects of surveys are discussed with reference to the transport-related professions and disciplines in different political and socio-economic contexts.
-Examples include internet-based surveys, travel characteristics, origin-destination, freight and public transport surveys conducted in Hong Kong and the other parts of the world.
-The applications of geographic information system (GIS) and the potential of leveraging on big data in transport studies are introduced.
+Examples include travel characteristics, origin-destination, freight and public transport surveys conducted in Hong Kong and the other parts of the world.
+The fundamentals of spatial and non-spatial data analysis are covered using selected software.
+Moreover, some key opportunities and challenges of big data and insights from data science are discussed.